Optimal stopping contract for Public Private Partnerships under moral hazard: Numerical study

-The following Figure \ref{FIG6} represents the function value on $ [0,\bar{x}],$ for $\sigma=1.2$ : the continuation region is $[0,3.66]$ on which the value function is convex, it is then equal to minus the identity function on the stopping region $[3.66,\bar{x}]$.
+We observe that the value function is concave, in accordance with Sannikov \cite{sannikov2008continuous} and Possamaï et al. \cite{possamai2020there}.
+For $\sigma=1.55$, the continuation region is $(0,0.39)$ on which the value function is strictly concave, then it is equal to $-{ U^{-1}}(x)$ on the stopping region $[0.39,\bar{x}]$ { (the $\hat b$ in the verification theorem \ref{verification} is equal to $0.39$ in this numerical example)}.

+In Figures \ref{FIG1}--\ref{FIG3}, we focus on the continuation region, and we represent (for different values of $\sigma$) respectively the value function, the optimal effort and the optimal rent as function of the continuation value function of the consortium (denoted by $x$).
+We provide some zooms to view some parts of the figures (for $x$ small or $x$ large) in more details.
+In particular, we observe that the optimal rent is a decreasing function of the optimal effort, as in \cite{sannikov2008continuous}.

+Figure \ref{fig:sub-first} represents the drift of the continuation value function of the consortium for $\sigma =1.55$.
+We observe that the maximum is attained for $x_0= 0.16$ which is also the argmax of the public value function (Figure \ref{fig:sub-second}), as well as the value for which the rent becomes positive (Figure \ref{fig:sub-third}).
+Indeed, according to the verification Theorem \ref{verification}, the rent is zero when $J^C$ is increasing in $x$.

+Those numerical results are in accordance with \cite{sannikov2008continuous}.
+In addition, we also provide an analysis of the sensitivity with respect to the volatility $\sigma$.